New aspects of quantum topological data analysis: Betti number estimation, and testing and tracking of homology and

 We begin by introducing the discrete geometric objects known as \textit{simplexes}.
 A simplex is a set of \textit{geometrically independent} points.
 More precisely, a collection of $(r{+}1)$ points forms an $r$-simplex if no $(r{-}1)$-dimensional affine subspace contains all of them.
-Let $v_0, v_1, \dots, v_r$ be $r+1$ points in $\mathbb{R}^m$ (with $m \geq r$); then the corresponding $r$-simplex is denoted by $\sigma_r = [v_0, v_1, \dots, v_r]$.
+Let $v_0, v_1, \dots, v_r$ be $(r{+}1)$ points in $\mathbb{R}^m$ (with $m \geq r$); then the corresponding $r$-simplex is denoted by $\sigma_r = [v_0, v_1, \dots, v_r]$.
 The~\cref{fig: simplex} illustrates examples of simplexes of various dimensions.

-Higher-order simplexes can be naturally generalized from the basic examples.
-Essentially, a simplex is a set of mutually connected, geometrically independent points.
-For instance, a $3$-simplex $\sigma_3 = [v_0, v_1, v_2, v_3]$ contains several $2$-simplex faces, such as $[v_0, v_1, v_2],~[v_0, v_2, v_3],~[v_1, v_2, v_3]$, and $[v_0, v_1, v_3]$.
-In general, an $r$-simplex has exactly $(r{+}1)$ \emph{faces}, each of which is an $(r{-}1)$-simplex obtained by omitting one of its vertices. \begin{remark}[Simplicial complex] A {simplicial complex} $K$ consists of simplexes arranged in a way that: \begin{enumerate}[label=(\roman*)] \item Every face of a simplex in the complex is itself part of the complex. \item The overlap of any two simplexes, if nonempty, must be a face common to both. \end{enumerate} \end{remark}
+Higher-dimensional simplices arise as natural generalizations of the basic examples.
+Intuitively, a simplex is a collection of geometrically independent points that are mutually connected.
+For example, a $3$-simplex $\sigma_3 = [v_0,v_1,v_2,v_3]$ contains several $2$-simplex faces, including $[v_0,v_1,v_2]$, $[v_0,v_2,v_3]$, $[v_1,v_2,v_3]$, and $[v_0,v_1,v_3]$.
+In general, an $r$-simplex has exactly $(r+1)$ \emph{faces}, each obtained by removing one vertex and thus forming an $(r-1)$-simplex.